Last Updated On October 18, 2020.

 #1.
 COLLECTIVE EFFORT

-I’m sick and tired of conductors doing this thing where they “join” or “marry” passengers together because of change.
-The annoying thing is I always speak up whenever I don’t have smaller denominations, I respect their mantra, “enter with your 50 Naira change, mi o ni change oo” and I never go overboard.
+What’s annoying is I always speak up when I don’t have the exact fare and I do respect their mantra, “enter with your 50 Naira change, mi o ni change oo.”

-After the trip, the conductor says, “oga collect your change from this man.”
-I then have to follow the person around in search of 50 Naira!
+After a day journey, one conductor said, “madam, collect your change from this man.”
+Argh, just imagine!
+And I had to follow this man around the market in search for 50 Naira!!!

 #2.
 LAW ENFORCEMENT